alanmitchell/bmon/docs/source/index.rst

 the specific buildings and sensors for your system.
-The setup of sensors and buildings does *not* require any sophisticated IT skills; it is accomplished through a web interface after logging on to the system as an adminstrator.
+The setup of sensors and buildings does *not* require any sophisticated IT skills; it is accomplished through a web interface after logging on to the system as an administrator.

 :ref:`Developer Introduction <developer-introduction>`
 ------------------------------------------------------

 This section provides documentation for developers who want to modify the code of the BMON system.
-The source code of the project is internally documented with comments, but the documentation in this Wiki explains the overall structure of the application.
+The source code of the project is internally documented with comments, but the documentation in this section explains the overall structure of the application.
 The GitHub repository holding the source code is `located here <https://github.com/alanmitchell/bmon>`_